General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Details of the numerical implementation

 \section{Details of the numerical implementation}

-The PINN solver is configured using the following hyperparameters.
+We describe here the hyperparameters used to configure the PINN solver.
 The network is divided into four subnetworks, each dedicated to predicting one of the four target functions $B_r, B_\theta, B_\phi,$ and $ \alpha$.
-For axisymmetric models, each subnetwork comprises two hidden layers with 20 neurons per layer, while for 3D models, each subnetwork uses three hidden layers with 40 neurons each.
-The training set consists of $N=2\times10^{4}$ points for the axisymmetric case and $N=8\times10^{4}$ points for the 3D case, with the points randomly sampled within $\mathcal{D}$ which extends from the stellar surface to radial infinity using compactified coordinates (see below).
+For axisymmetric models, each subnetwork comprises two hidden layers with 20 neurons per layer, while for 3D models, each subnetwork comprises three hidden layers with 40 neurons each.
+The training set consists of $N=2\times10^{4}$ points for the axisymmetric cases and $N=8\times10^{4}$ points for the 3D cases, with the points randomly sampled within $\mathcal{D}$ which extends from the stellar surface to radial infinity in compactified coordinates (see below).

-To ensure adequate coverage of the entire domain, the training points are resampled every 700 iterations.
-The training process begins with the Adam optimiser, used for the first 1000 iterations to approach the loss minimum.
+To ensure adequate coverage in the entire domain, the training points are resampled every 700 iterations.
+The training process begins with the Adam optimiser, used for up to the first 1000 iterations to approach the loss minimum.
 After this initial phase, we switch to the \textit{self-scaled Broyden} method, which achieves significantly higher accuracy (often by several orders of magnitude) compared to commonly used optimization algorithms \citep[Adam, BFGS, L-BFGS; see][for details]{Urban2025}.
-A typical training takes $\sim10-20$ minutes on a NVIDIA H100 GPU with 80GB RAM or $\sim 40 - 60$ minutes on a NVIDIA GeForce GTX 1660 Ti GPU with 6GB RAM for each model.
-In the 3D case, this approach demonstrates faster performance (roughly by a factor 2) than the method used in \cite{Stefanou2023} for $M=0$ cases, although a direct comparison is challenging due to differences in the underlying hardware (GPU versus CPU).
+We train the models for up to a maximum of 8000 total iterations A typical training takes $\sim10-20$ minutes on a NVIDIA H100 GPU with 80GB RAM or $\sim 40 - 60$ minutes on a NVIDIA GeForce GTX 1660 Ti GPU with 6GB RAM for each model.
+In the 3D case, this approach demonstrates faster performance (roughly by a factor of 2) than the method used in \cite{Stefanou2023} for Newtonian cases, although a direct comparison is challenging due to differences in the underlying hardware (GPU versus CPU).

+In all cases, we aim at a loss function that reaches values of at most $10^{-6}$, with the majority of models reaching $\mathcal{L} \lesssim 10^{-8}$ \cite[see][in particular their Appendix C, for a discussion about errors and accuracy in PINNs]{Urban2025}.
+The convergence plot of two relativistic 3D models is shown in Figure \ref{fig:losses_vs_iterations} as an illustrative example (orange and blue solid lines, same models as in the third column of Fig.~\ref{fig:twisted_magnetospheres}).
+We see that the highly twisted model ($\alpha_*^{\rm max} = 2.50 R^{-1}$), which is at the limit of acceptable, stable solutions (see Appendix \ref{sec:islands}), reaches a loss value $\sim 10^{-7}$ as opposed to the low twist model ($\alpha_*^{\rm max} = 1.00 R^{-1}$) which reaches $\sim 10^{-8}$.
+Similar convergence plots are obtained for each of the models presented in this work.
+Most of the models that are discarded due to violating the FF condition (see Appendix \ref{sec:islands} below) present high peaks and the loss reduction halts to a value higher than $10^{-6}$, reflecting the difficulty of the solver to find the correct solution.
+Such a case is represented by the green dashed line in the figure.